Alexx882/yapl-mj-compiler/README_CA1.md

 `testname` automatically updates `mainclass`, `outfile`, `runtimeoutput`, `truefile`, and `coveragefile`.

 ## Project Files
-With the exception of tests, all new code is in package `yapl.impl`.
+With the exception of tests, all new code is in package `yapl.impl` running with Java SDK 13.

 - `BackendMJ` implements BackendBinSM
 - `ByteUtils` helper methods for byte manipulation